Last updated: June 25, 2026

-For decades, Japan has been the ultimate dream destination for American travelers—offering stunning temples, unmatched hospitality, and in recent years, an incredibly favorable exchange rate due to the weak yen.
-However, a major financial update from Tokyo is currently making headlines across Japan, and it’s something every future traveler and expat needs to know.
+For decades, Japan has been the ultimate dream destination for American travelers, offering stunning temples, unmatched hospitality, and in recent years, an incredibly favorable exchange rate due to the weak yen.
+But Japan visa fees are about to change in a big way.
+A major financial update from Tokyo is currently making headlines across Japan, and it’s something every future traveler and expat needs to know.

 Starting July 1, 2026, the Japanese government will implement a massive hike in foreigner visa fees, marking the first major overhaul of its kind since 1978.